Food Swaps For People with Diabetes

 Instead of frying, try baking

-Instead of white, try whole wheat
+Instead of white, try whole grain

-Instead of butter, try avocado
+Instead of margarine and spreads, try avocado

 Instead of a bag of potato chips, try veggie versions

 We all have those days where we sit in front of the TV and mind-numbingly eat a bag of chips.
 Next thing you know, somebody has eaten the whole bag!
 (Hint: somebody = you) Instead of wasting money on chips that neither keep you full nor give you the nutrition you need, bake some kale chips or sweet potato wedges.
 Combine these healthy alternatives with a movie marathon and treat yourself.